UHD-IQA Benchmark Database: Pushing the Boundaries of Blind Photo Quality Assessment: Discussion

-We compared the Mean Opinion Scores (MOS) from the first and second rounds to assess the experiment's reliability or repeatability.
-This comparison yielded a Spearman's Rank Correlation Coefficient (SRCC) of 0.93 and a Root Mean Square Error (RMSE) of 0.03 on the test set, indicating a high consistency between the two annotations rounds.
+While the images were rated on a scale of $[1,100]$, the following calculations use a normalized Mean Opinion Score (MOS) that is based on rescaled ratings to $[0,1]$.
+We compared the MOS from the first and second rounds to assess the experiment's reliability or repeatability.
+On the test set, this yielded an SRCC of 0.93 and a Root Mean Square Difference (RMSD) of 0.03, indicating a high consistency between the two annotation rounds.

 Another measure of reliability or repeatability of the experiment was the agreement between groups of participants.
 We sampled equal-sized non-overlapping groups of participants and compared their MOS.
-The group's size went up to 5 from a total of 10.
+The group's size went up to 5 from a total of 10 participants.
 This group-wise MOS comparison provides a lower bound for the overall reliability of 10 vs. 10 participants, which is our primary interest.
-The results, illustrated in \cref{fig:inter-group-agreement}, indicate an expected SRCC of at least 0.87 and an RMSE of at most 0.055 for the 10 vs. 10 participant comparison.
+The results for the test set, illustrated in \cref{fig:inter-group-agreement}, indicate an expected SRCC of at least 0.87 and an RMSD of at most 0.055 for the 10 vs. 10 participant comparison.
+The SRCC for the validation set is slightly lower at 0.81 due to the stratified sampling strategy of the subsets; however, the validation RMSD is 0.054, almost the same as for the test set.